Agent OS Protocol

 Agent runtimes and operating systems may differ in execution models, but all can rely on MPLP to provide shared lifecycle semantics, governance boundaries, and auditability.

-⚠Clarification: What MPLP Is Not
+⚠Clarification: What This Slogan Does Not Mean

 - ✗MPLP does NOT replace agent runtimes or execution systems